servicebinding/spec/README.md

 Implementations of this specification must bind the following data into the consuming application container:

 ```
-<mountPathPrefix>/bindings/metadata/<persisted_configMap>
-<mountPathPrefix>/bindings/request/<ServiceBinding_CR>
 <mountPathPrefix>/bindings/secret/<persisted_secret>
 ```

 Where:
 * `<mountPathPrefix>` defaults to `platform` if not specified in the `ServiceBinding` CR via the `mountPathPrefix` element.
-* `<persisted_configMap>` represents a set of files where the filename is a ConfigMap key and the file contents is the corresponding value of that key.
-This is optional, as the ConfigMap is not mandatory.
-* `<ServiceBinding_CR>` represents the requested `ServiceBinding` CR.
 * `<persisted_secret>` represents a set of files where the filename is a Secret key and the file contents is the corresponding value of that key.

-### Extra:  Consuming binding

-*  How are application expected to consume binding information
-*  Each framework may take a different approach, so this is about samples & recommendations (best practices)
-*  Validates the design